ashirt-ops/ashirt-server/enhancement_worker_templates/web/typescript_express/readme.md

 # Typescript/Express Enhancement Worker

-This worker is a microservice-type worker built on Typescriipt/Express.
+This worker is a microservice-type worker built on Typescript/Express.
 It uses [yarn](https://yarnpkg.com/) to manage dependencies, though [npm](https://www.npmjs.com/) works just as well.
-This project strives to be as minimalistic as possible, but does include some creature comfots.
+This project strives to be as minimalistic as possible, but does include some helpful libraries.
 This includes:

 * [Express](https://expressjs.com/), to handle receiving network requests
 * [Typescript](https://www.typescriptlang.org/) As the language of choice